RIL Labs is the R&D website for RIL Partner AB. (Read more).

 Photo credits: Matthew Smith / Unsplash

-In our work on automating machine learning computations in cheminformatics with scientific workflow tools, I have came to realize something; Dynamic scheduling in scientific workflow tools is important and sometimes badly needed.
+In our work on automating machine learning computations in cheminformatics with scientific workflow tools, we have came to realize something; Dynamic scheduling in scientific workflow tools is very important and sometimes badly needed.

 A few thoughts on organizing computational (biology) projects